 What is a Chief Commercial Officer (CCO)?

-If you’ve ever found yourself wondering… “What’s the difference between a CCO and a CGO?”
+If you’ve ever found yourself wondering… “What’s the difference between a CCO and a CRO?”
 We get it.
 There’s confusion and overlap between various sales titles used at different organizations.
 Titles are also often changing and adapting to industry trends.

 The fast-growing, competitive nature of the SaaS industry has created an environment where new titles are needed to accommodate for completely new positions.
 Slightly different titles – à la Sales Development Rep vs. Business Development Rep – are created to sound more relevant, modern, and in line with company values and culture.